 While the age requirements to create a will are minimal, there are more specific rules regarding the form this document must take.
 According to Kansas Statute § 59-606, a written will must contain the testator’s signature, or they must instruct another person to do it on their behalf.
 This signing must occur in the presence of two or more witnesses who must also sign the will.
 All these signatures must occur in the presence of a notary public or other official with the power to acknowledge a signing.

 Once this is complete, a will has legal power until either the testator destroys the document or signs a new will.
 Once a testator dies, any party may submit the will to the court, and the probate process begins.
-A knowledgeable Manhattan wills attorney could help parties understand the legal requirements for creating a valid will.

 While there are strict rules concerning the creation of a will, the contents of a will are largely up to the testator.
 The most common role of a will is to determine what is to be done with a person’s property, include cash, physical items, financial instruments, real estate, and business interests, upon the creator’s passing.